gfguarnieri/mxlight-always-on/README.md

 Keep your **Logitech MX Mechanical Mini** keyboard backlight always on via Bluetooth Low Energy on macOS.

-The app runs in the background with a **menu bar icon** (lightbulb 💡) that allows you to quit the application.
+The app runs in the background with a **menu bar icon** (lightbulb) that allows you to configure settings and quit the application.

+## Features

+- Keep keyboard backlight always on
+- Automatically saves your configuration (UUID and refresh interval)
+- Visual feedback with menu bar icon (filled when configured, empty when not)
+- Configurable refresh interval (default: 6.5 seconds)
+- Automatically reconnects after configuration changes
+- Easy installation with automated script

 ## Prerequisites

+- macOS 10.15 or later
-- macOS with Xcode Command Line Tools:
+- Xcode Command Line Tools:
   ```bash
   xcode-select --install
   ```